 For satined and laser-treated surfaces

-To prevent abrasion of the surface structure, you should not apply too much pressure here.
-To avoid clouding, rub your door dry generously with a microfiber cloth.
-Do not use paper or cellulose cloths, since they are too abrasive.
+To avoid abrasion of the surface structure, you should not exert too much pressure here.
+In order to avoid the so-called cloud formation, rub your glass door with a microfiber cloth to dry a large area.
+Do not use paper or cellulose cloths.
+They have too much abrasion.